Asthma Care

 Hypertension

-Steroid joint injections are given to help reduce pain and swelling and to help you move the joint more easily.
-Many people have steroid injections into their shoulders, knees, elbows or hands, or joints that are affected by arthritis.
-Small amounts of steroids can also be injected into body tissue to treat conditions such as tennis elbow and carpal tunnel syndrome.
-Your pain relief can last anything from one week to two months or longer, depending on the type of steroid you have injected.
-However, the injections should not be repeated more than three times a year for each joint.
-Joint injections are currently offered by Dr Morsy.
+Steroid joint injections are used to reduce pain and swelling and to help you move the joint more easily.
+They are commonly given into the shoulders, knees, elbows, hands, or other joints affected by arthritis.
+Small amounts of steroids can also be injected into soft tissues to treat conditions such as tennis elbow or carpal tunnel syndrome.

 NHS Health Checks